-Citizens’ Housing and Planning Association’s mission is to encourage the production and preservation of housing that is affordable to low and moderate-income families and individuals and to foster diverse and sustainable communities through planning and community development.
+Born out of a small group of community leaders who understood that housing was a critical issue of the civil rights movement in 1967, Citizens' Housing and Planning Association (CHAPA)'s mission is to encourage the production and preservation of housing that is affordable to low and moderate-income families and individuals and to foster diverse and sustainable communities through planning and community development.

-Every person in Massachusetts should have a safe, healthy, and affordable place to call home.
-We achieve this by advocating for opportunity, expanding access to housing, and developing the field.
+At the core of our work, we believe that every person in Massachusetts should have a safe, healthy, and affordable place to call home.
+CHAPA achieves this by advocating for opportunity, expanding access to housing, and developing the field.

 Advocating for Opportunity